 Another way we keep track of our living expenses is to sit down with our financial advisor annually, re-evaluating our investments, savings, life coverage and policies.
 Making sure we re-structure and adjust our finances in accordance to the needs of our growing family and the new seasons in our life.

 Liberty is one of South Africa’s oldest and most trusted financial service providers.
 They have expert advisors waiting to assist you in planning your financial future.
 It’s definitely worth that call.
+Also be sure to have a look at the “Back to School” resources available on their website, simple click here.

 What is your number 1 tip when it comes to being money savy and dealing with hidden costs?